sakrejda/swr/README.md

-# stanwriter
+# swr

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of stanwriter is to ...
+The goal of swr is to ...

 ## Installation

-You can install the released version of stanwriter from [github](https://github.com/sakrejda/stanwriter) with:
+You can install the released version of swr from [github](https://github.com/sakrejda/swr) with:

 ``` r
 remotes::install_github("sakrejda/standwriter")